Make Your Logs Work for You

 Closing Words

-As you can see, getting logs from your application in a Kubernetes ecosystem is straightforward.
-You can get logs in real time or only those from a recent period of time.
-And even if a container was terminated, you can still access that information (if the pod is still there).
-Troubleshooting in a local or dev environment using the above commands is very useful.
-However, when you need to do the same in a production environment where most likely you’ll be working in a more complex system, these commands might not be helpful.
-Therefore, in a production environment, I’d recommend you use a platform that covers the limitations I mentioned here, like getting logs from previous instances even if the pod doesn’t exist or getting context from other applications.
+Troubleshooting in a local or dev environment using the above commands can be very useful.
+However, when you need to do the same in a production environment—where you’ll most likely be working in a more complex system—these commands might not be helpful.
+Therefore, in a production environment, I’d recommend using a platform that addresses the limitations I mentioned here, such as retrieving logs from previous instances even if the pod doesn’t exist or obtaining context from other applications.

 Aggregate, organize, and manage your logs